Create a MicroEJ Firmware From Scratch

 • FreeRTOS provides an official Demo BSP.

-Consequently, no board is required to follow this tutorial.
+Consequently, no board is required to follow this training.
 Everything is emulated on the developer’s PC.

-The tutorial should take 1 hour to complete (excluding the installation time of MicroEJ SDK and Windows Subsystem Linux (WSL)).
+The training should take 1 hour to complete (excluding the installation time of MicroEJ SDK and Windows Subsystem Linux (WSL)).

 Intended Audience